Coaching Your Family Relationships

 Grandfatherhood and Legacy: How to Be Involved Without Interfering

-Let us know what you think about the podcast!
-Episode 220: Grandfatherhood and Legacy: How to Be Involved Without Interfering What kind of presence do you bring into your family?
+Ask a question, send us a message, or let us know how you like the podcast Episode 220: Grandfatherhood and Legacy: How to Be Involved Without Interfering What kind of presence do you bring into your family?
 When you walk into a room, do people relax, or do they brace?
 Do your adult children feel supported by you, or do they feel like they have to manage your reactions?
 Do your grandchildren experience you as a steady, loving presence, or are they sometimes pulled into tension that really belongs between the adults?
 In this Father’s Day episode of Coaching Your Family Relationships, we’re continuing our two-part series on fathers in the second half of life.
 This episode focuses on grandfathers, family legacy, and the powerful role a grandfather can play in the emotional health of the family system.
 Grandfathers matter deeply.
 Your relationship with your grandchildren can shape their emotional wellbeing, their sense of family identity, and the patterns they carry forward.
 But grandfatherhood also comes with a delicate balance.
 How do you stay close without overstepping?
 How do you support your adult children without interfering in their parenting?
 How do you become involved in a way that strengthens the family instead of creating more tension?
 Using a family systems lens, we’ll talk about the grandfather’s role in the three-generation family system.
 We’ll look at triangulation, emotional patterns, estrangement, repair, and what it means to leave a legacy of connection instead of control.
 In this episode, you’ll learn: Why grandfathers have a powerful influence on the emotional wellbeing of grandchildren and the larger family systemHow to be an involved grandfather without interfering, undermining parents, or creating family conflictWhat triangulation looks like in real life, especially when grandchildren or in-laws get pulled into adult tensionWhy repairing the direct relationship with your adult child matters more than trying to access the family through the grandchildrenHow to think about your third-act legacy and the emotional patterns you want to stop passing forwardThis episode is for grandfathers who want to matter in the lives of their children and grandchildren, but who also want to show up with more wisdom, humility, and emotional maturity.
 It is also for adult children, spouses, and family members who are trying to understand the complex role grandfathers play in family relationships.
 Your legacy is not only what you provide, what you teach, or what you leave behind.
 Your legacy is also the emotional climate you create.
 It is the way people feel in your presence.
 It is the patterns you choose to keep and the patterns you finally decide to set down.
 You do not have to be a perfect father or grandfather to make a difference.
 You can begin by becoming more grounded, more honest, and more willing to work on the direct relationships in front of you.
 Because when a grandfather becomes more emotionally present, less reactive, and more connected, that change does not stop with him.
 It echoes through the generations that come after him.
 Tina Gosney is the Family Conflict Coach.
 She works with parents who have families in conflict to help them become the grounded, confident leaders their family needs. ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- If you want support putting what you’re learning into practice, come join The Connection Community in Bridge to Connection.
 You’ll get step-by-step relationship lessons, practical tools to calm anxiety and reduce conflict, and live monthly coaching calls to help you stay steady and build real connection with your child—especially when things feel tense.
 Learn more and join at https://www.courageous-connections.com/bridge-to-connection3 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- Tina is certified in family relationships and a trauma informed coach.
 Visit tinagosney.com for more information on coaching services.

 18 min

-2. Jun 2
+5. Jun 2

 Fatherhood After Your Kids Grow Up: Who Are You to Them Now?

-Let us know what you think about the podcast!
-Episode 219: Fatherhood After Your Kids Grow Up: Who Are You to Them Now?
+Ask a question, send us a message, or let us know how you like the podcast Episode 219: Fatherhood After Your Kids Grow Up: Who Are You to Them Now?
 What happens to fatherhood after your children grow up?
 When your adult child has a hard day, who do they call?
 Do they call you, or do they turn to their mom, a friend, a sibling, or someone else?
 If the honest answer hurts a little, this episode is for you.
 In this Father’s Day episode of Coaching Your Family Relationships, we’re talking about the second half of fatherhood.
 When your kids are young, your role is clearer.
 You protect, provide, teach, correct, and guide.
 But when your children become adults, the old fatherhood rulebook stops working.
 Your adult child does not need you in the same way anymore, but that does not mean they do not need you at all.
 This episode is for fathers of adult children who want a stronger relationship, but are not always sure how to show up now.
 We’ll talk about emotional distance between fathers and adult children, why some dads keep trying to fix and advise, why others quietly step back, and how a father can become more emotionally present without becoming intrusive.
 Using a family systems lens, we’ll explore how fathers can build connection with adult children by becoming more grounded, differentiated, and emotionally available.
 This is not about blaming fathers or asking men to become someone they are not.
 It is about helping fathers understand their role in the family system now, so they can create more trust, more openness, and more real connection.
 In this episode, you’ll learn: · Why fatherhood changes when your children become adults, and why many dads feel unsure about where they fit · How the “old rulebook” of parenting can create distance when adult children need respect, autonomy, and connection · What differentiation means in real life, and how a father can stay grounded when his adult child makes choices he does not understand or agree with · How emotional patterns get passed from one generation to the next, and why it is never too late to change what you are passing forward · Three practical ways fathers can begin rebuilding connection with adult children this week without forcing a big conversation The second half of fatherhood asks something different from you than the first half did.
 It asks for less fixing and more presence.
 Less control and more curiosity.
 Less emotional distance and more willingness to be known as a real person, not just as “Dad.”
 If you are a father of adult children, or if you love a father who wants to build a better relationship with his grown kids, this episode will help you think differently about connection, legacy, and what it means to keep showing up.
 You do not have to do this perfectly.
 You just have to be willing to become more aware, more grounded, and more present.
 Because when one person in a family becomes more steady, the whole relationship system can begin to shift.
 Tina Gosney is the Family Conflict Coach.
 She works with parents who have families in conflict to help them become the grounded, confident leaders their family needs. ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- If you want support putting what you’re learning into practice, come join The Connection Community in Bridge to Connection.
 You’ll get step-by-step relationship lessons, practical tools to calm anxiety and reduce conflict, and live monthly coaching calls to help you stay steady and build real connection with your child—especially when things feel tense.
 Learn more and join at https://www.courageous-connections.com/bridge-to-connection3 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- Tina is certified in family relationships and a trauma informed coach.
 Visit tinagosney.com for more information on coaching services.

 17 min

-3. May 25
+6. May 25

 How to Focus on What You Can Control When Family Relationships Are Hard

-Let us know what you think about the podcast!
-Episode 218: How to Focus on What You Can Control When Family Relationships Are Hard When a relationship is strained, it’s so tempting to think: If I say it the right way… if I do enough… if I stay kind enough… then they’ll finally respond the way I need them to.
+Ask a question, send us a message, or let us know how you like the podcast Episode 218: How to Focus on What You Can Control When Family Relationships Are Hard When a relationship is strained, it’s so tempting to think: If I say it the right way… if I do enough… if I stay kind enough… then they’ll finally respond the way I need them to.
 But the truth is, you can’t control what someone else thinks, feels, or does.
 What you can control is how you show up, and that’s where change begins.
 In this episode, you’ll learn: How Stephen R. Covey’s “Circles” framework helps you sort what you’re worried about (concern) from what you can impact (influence) and what you can actually choose (control).The difference between control and influence and why confusing the two often leads to frustration, resentment, and burnout.Why blame, of yourself or others, quietly steals your power and what to do instead when you feel stuck.What “your inputs” really are in a struggling relationship and how to check whether you’re expecting something different than what you’re planting.A simple journaling question to help you reclaim steadiness and integrity: “Who am I being in the relationship, and how is that in my control?”When you focus on your circle of control, your thoughts, feelings, actions, and relational inputs, you stop chasing the impossible job of managing someone else’s inner world.
 You may not be able to control outcomes, but you can keep planting what aligns with who you want to be.
 Over time, that steadiness changes you, and it often shifts the relationship more than force ever could.
 Tina Gosney is the Family Conflict Coach.
 She works with parents who have families in conflict to help them become the grounded, confident leaders their family needs. ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- If you want support putting what you’re learning into practice, come join The Connection Community in Bridge to Connection.
 You’ll get step-by-step relationship lessons, practical tools to calm anxiety and reduce conflict, and live monthly coaching calls to help you stay steady and build real connection with your child—especially when things feel tense.
 Learn more and join at https://www.courageous-connections.com/bridge-to-connection3 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- Tina is certified in family relationships and a trauma informed coach.
 Visit tinagosney.com for more information on coaching services.

 19 min

-4. May 19
+7. May 19

 Lazy or Stuck?
 Why Your Adult Child Avoids Life and How to Respond

-Let us know what you think about the podcast!
-Episode 127 - Lazy or Stuck?
+Ask a question, send us a message, or let us know how you like the podcast Episode 127 - Lazy or Stuck?
 Why Your Adult Child Avoids Life and How to Respond If you’re staring at a “failure to launch” situation and thinking, “Are they lazy… or are they stuck?” — you’re not alone.
 When an adult child avoids responsibility, avoids work, or keeps waiting for rescue, it can feel confusing and infuriating.
 But in family systems terms, this pattern is often under-functioning, and it usually shows up alongside over-functioning parenting in ways neither side can see clearly from the inside.
 In this episode, you’ll learn: Why “lazy” is usually the wrong label — and what under-functioning adult children are actually doing underneath the surface.How “stop rescuing without cutting off” really works (so you can stop enabling adult children without turning cold or abandoning).The failure to launch family dynamic: how an over-functioning/under-functioning pattern quietly forms and then becomes the normal in a family.Why your adult child won’t take responsibility can be tied to self-efficacy (and how repeated rescuing can unintentionally weaken it).What it looks like when an adult child avoids life in different ways (stalled launch, capable avoider, delegator, emotional under-functioning, and more).If your adult child avoids, stalls, or leans on you in ways that keep you both stuck, this episode will help you name the pattern, understand it through a family systems lens, and start making shifts that reduce enabling and increase real responsibility.
 You don’t have to do this perfectly — but you can learn how to respond differently, and when one person becomes more grounded, the whole relationship system can begin to heal.
 Tina Gosney is the Family Conflict Coach.
 She works with parents who have families in conflict to help them become the grounded, confident leaders their family needs. ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- If you want support putting what you’re learning into practice, come join The Connection Community in Bridge to Connection.
 You’ll get step-by-step relationship lessons, practical tools to calm anxiety and reduce conflict, and live monthly coaching calls to help you stay steady and build real connection with your child—especially when things feel tense.
 Learn more and join at https://www.courageous-connections.com/bridge-to-connection3 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- Tina is certified in family relationships and a trauma informed coach.
 Visit tinagosney.com for more information on coaching services.

 51 min

-5. May 12
+8. May 12

 Boundaries with Your Adult Child: Stepping Back When You're Used to Being Needed

-Let us know what you think about the podcast!
-Episode 216 - Boundaries with Your Adult Child: Stepping Back When You're Used to Being Needed If you're a parent of an adult child and you're still worrying, managing, advising, and rescuing — this episode is for you.
+Ask a question, send us a message, or let us know how you like the podcast Episode 216 - Boundaries with Your Adult Child: Stepping Back When You're Used to Being Needed If you're a parent of an adult child and you're still worrying, managing, advising, and rescuing — this episode is for you.
 Today we're diving deep into the over-functioning parent dynamic: what it is, why it happens, and what it's really costing both you and your child.
 Drawing on Bowen Family Systems and attachment research, we unpack the four hidden drivers of parental over-functioning — from distrust and anxiety to identity and fear — and explore what it actually looks like to prepare your child for the road, instead of trying to clear it for them.
 Tina Gosney is the Family Conflict Coach.
 She works with parents who have families in conflict to help them become the grounded, confident leaders their family needs. ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- If you want support putting what you’re learning into practice, come join The Connection Community in Bridge to Connection.
 You’ll get step-by-step relationship lessons, practical tools to calm anxiety and reduce conflict, and live monthly coaching calls to help you stay steady and build real connection with your child—especially when things feel tense.
 Learn more and join at https://www.courageous-connections.com/bridge-to-connection3 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- Tina is certified in family relationships and a trauma informed coach.
 Visit tinagosney.com for more information on coaching services.

 47 min